directwebremoting/dwr/README.md

 # DWR - Direct Web Remoting

 DWR is a Java library that enables Java on the server and JavaScript in a browser to interact and call each other as simply as possible.
 DWR is Easy Ajax for Java.
+See http://directwebremoting.org.

 ## Building DWR